Last updated: February 24, 2021

 A Grand Hotel

-In 1954, latex balloon inventor Neil Tillotson of Tillotson Rubber Company likely became part owner of the Balsams.
-In 1960, Tillotson would proudly lead Dixville's first first in the nation voting, in which the small town unanimously selected Vice President Richard Nixon.
+In 1954, Tillotson reportedly acquired the 15,000 acre Balsams property for $185,000 at a bankruptcy auction.
+In 1960, Tillotson would proudly lead Dixville's first first-in-the-nation voting, in which the small town unanimously selected Vice President Richard Nixon.
 This tradition would make the Balsams and Dixville Notch nationally known.